scalatra/scalatra-book/src/_15_routes.md

 }
 {pygmentize}

-This will return a 302 HTTP Response to `/someplace/else`.
+This will return a redirect response, with HTTP status 302, pointing to `/someplace/else`.

 _Caution:_ `redirect` is implemented as a HaltException.
 You probably don't want to catch it in an action.

 Although there's no built-in handler for permanent redirects, if you'd like to do a 301 permanent redirect, you can do something like this:

 {pygmentize:: scala}
 halt(status = 301, headers = Map("Location" -> "http://example.org/"))